August 5, 2017

-Legislation that will see the minimum wage in Ontario jump to $15 per hour is a politically motivated initiative that will ultimately hurt the workers themselves, says Toronto employment law lawyer Kevin Marshall.
+Legislation that will see minimum wage in Ontario jump to $15 per hour is a politically motivated initiative that will ultimately hurt the workers themselves.

-"I believe the decision was driven by the fact that there is an election coming next year", says Marshall.
-"It may seem to benefit workers, but in fact will harm them."
+“I believe the decision was driven by the fact there’s an election coming up next year, it may seem to benefit workers, employees, but in fact, will harm them."

-Marshall says that a number of businesses are vulnerable and may not sustain the pressure that increased wages would present.
-He points to the retail sector, which is having a difficult time with the vast competition from online retailers.
-Restaurants face similar pressures.
+A number of businesses are vulnerable and may not sustain the pressure that increased wages would present.

-Employers will be forced to find savings elsewhere, which could result in fewer full-time jobs and more contract work, cutting wages for other workers, or increasing the cost of goods and services.
+Employers, generally, will be forced to find savings elsewhere, which could result in fewer full-time jobs and more contract work.
+The other alternatives that companies may consider to accommodate the increased expense include reducing their workforce, cutting wages for other workers and focusing on the revenue side to make up the difference by increasing the cost of goods and services.